MbakzArr/Cisco_Packet_Tracer/README.md

    - PC1 should get settings from R1, PC2 from R2, and so on.

 6. **Testing Connectivity**
-   - Test connectivity between PCs within the same network.
+   - Check if PCs in the same network can communicate with each other.
-   - Test connectivity between PCs in different networks.
+   - Verify if PCs in different networks can establish connectivity.
-   - Ensure PC1 can ping the Gig 0/0/0 interfaces on R3 and R4.
+   - Make sure that PC1 can successfully ping the Gig 0/0/0 interfaces on both R3 and R4.

 7. **Additional Configuration**
    - Configure additional settings on routers to allow all PCs to obtain correct IPv6 address settings and ping the Gig 0/0/1 interface on every other router.